We can factor out common factors:

 \[\begin{array}{rcl}\blue{a}\green{b}+\blue{a}\purple{c} &=& \blue{a}(\green{b}+\purple{c}) \\ \\ \blue{a}\purple{c}+\green{b}\purple{c}&=&(\blue{a}+\green{b})\purple{c}\end{array}\]

-As can be seen in the examples, the common factor can be both a number and an expression with a variable.
+The examples show that the common factor can be a number or an expression with a variable.

 |